vrabbi/lab-carvel-bundles/workshop/content/exercises/05-upstream-resources.md

 command: (cd packages/educates/bundle; vendir sync)
 ```

-It is a bit annoying that you have to change into the directory where the
+> Note: It is a bit annoying that you have to change into the directory where
-``vendir.yml`` file is located in order to run ``vendir``.
-It would be more
+the ``vendir.yml`` file is located in order to run ``vendir``.
+It would be
-friendly if it accepted a command line option to say what directory it should
+more friendly if it accepted a command line option to say what directory it
-run in.
+should run in.
 If you agree, then consider voting on the [feature
 request](https://github.com/vmware-tanzu/carvel-vendir/issues/75) which was
 submitted about the issue.
-Another useful feature may be an option to say
+Another useful feature may be an option to say run
-run recursively.
+recursively.
 That is, from the current directory or a specified directory,
-recursively look for any sub directories with a ``vendir.yml`` and run in
+recursively look for any sub directories with a ``vendir.yml`` and run in that
-that directory.
-This would be useful where you are having to copy down files
+directory.
+This would be useful where you are having to copy down files from
-from many packages.
+many packages.

 In our example, the list of files copied down can be seen by running: